tysbrown/tableflight/README.md

 # TableFlight (In Development)

-A modern, web-based VTT with AI integrations.
+An open-source, web-based VTT with AI integrations.

 ### Stack Info